DDriggs00/mavlinkinterface/docs/active/setFlightMode.md

 # setFlightMode( flightMode, execMode \<optional> )

-Sets the drone's flight mode to the given value.
+This function sets the drone's flight mode to the given value.
+Valid flight modes are listed below.

 ## Flight Modes